Geogouz/Composite-Index-Modeler/README.md

 <img align="right" height="218" src="http://gouz.webfactional.com/Gouz_Sources/CIM_GIT_LOGO.png"/>
 Composite Index Modeler (CIM) provides a basic set of tools for the creation and visualization of an Index.
 You can calculate and view an already formed Index by combining available Indicators, or even create your own Model based on your custom mathematical formula.

-CIM at the moment uses [WorldBank's World Development Indicators (WDI)](http://data.worldbank.org/data-catalog/world-development-indicators) database; however, additional databases could be included in the future too.
+At the moment it uses [WorldBank's World Development Indicators (WDI)](http://data.worldbank.org/data-catalog/world-development-indicators) database; however, additional databases could be included in the future too.
 </br></br>
 ___
 <a href="http://kivy.org/" target="_blank"><img align="left" width="64" src="http://kivy.org/logos/kivy-logo-black-64.png"/></a>
 &nbsp;&nbsp;&nbsp;&nbsp;CIM has been developed using an Open source Python library - [kivy](http://kivy.org/), which can run
 </br>&nbsp;&nbsp;&nbsp;&nbsp;on almost all operating systems (Linux, Windows, OS X, Android and iOS..).
-</br>&nbsp;&nbsp;&nbsp;&nbsp;Running CIM from source code, requires Python 2.7 and kivy 1.9.
+</br>&nbsp;&nbsp;&nbsp;&nbsp;Running it from source code, requires Python 2.7 and kivy 1.9.

-If you are on Windows and do not wish to run CIM from source code, you could just use this portable version: [Download Here](http://gouz.webfactional.com/Gouz_Sources/CIM_Win_Portable.exe)
+If you are on Windows and do not wish to play with source code, you could just use this portable version: [Download Here](http://gouz.webfactional.com/Gouz_Sources/CIM_Win_Portable.exe)
 ___

 Menu: